Assassination of Ranasinghe Premadasa

+Ranasinghe Premadasa, the 3rd President of Sri Lanka, was assassinated on 1 May 1993, in the Sri Lankan capital of Colombo, during a May Day rally organized by the United National Party (UNP).
+Premadasa and 23 others were killed in a suicide bombing conducted by the LTTE.

 The explosion took place at around 12:45 PM at the junction of Armour Street and Grandpass Road in Hulftsdorp, Colombo.
 President Premadasa was unofficially supervising the procession as it was heading from Sugathadasa Stadium to its end destination of Galle Face Green.
-The suicide bomber was later identified as Kulaveerasingam Veerakumar (alias 'Babu'), a close friend of the President's valet, E. M. P. Mohideen.
-Veerakumar was working under direction from the Liberation Tigers of Tamil Eelam, a Tamil militant organization based in northeastern Sri Lanka which fought for an independent Tamil ethnostate known as Tamil Eelam.
-In addition to the 17 casualties, an estimated 60 more were injured in the explosion.
+The suicide bomber was later identified as Kulaveerasingam Veerakumar (alias 'Babu'), who was working with direction from the LTTE and was a close friend of the President's valet, E. M. P. Mohideen.
+In addition to the 23 fatalities, an estimated 60 more were injured in the explosion.
 Confusion prevailed as it was unclear what had happened, with Premadasa and his security detail missing.
 His death was only confirmed several hours later by his personal physician when his ring and watch were identified on body parts found in the morgue.

 The site of the explosion was cleaned within hours before a proper investigation was conducted.
 An island-wide curfew was imposed hours after the assassination.
 Prime Minister D. B. Wijetunga became acting president, and was officially sworn in on 7 May 1993.
 The government did not announce the death of President Premadasa until 6 PM local time when state-owned television network Rupavahini broadcast a tape of the BBC's report of the incident.
 A period of national mourning was announced until the funeral, which took place on 9 May 1993 at Independence Square in Colombo, Sri Lanka.